 The Chalk Board For Fall Decorating

-When I get tired of the vintage mirror, I simply flip it over and chalk a personal message.
-You just gotta love a good chalkboard!
+When I get tired of the vintage mirror, I flip it over and chalk a personal message.
+Don’t you just love a chalkboard?!
 I can now use this window all year round.
-Indoors for a cute chalkboard or outdoors for Fall Decor.
-Wanna see more cool Fall stuff?
-CLICK HERE to watch the video of how it’s done.
+Indoors as a cute chalkboard or outdoors for Fall Decor.

 Or this one…